 - You may claim your parents, grandparents, or other direct ancestor even if they don’t live with you.

 - Similarly, your children and their descendants don’t have to live with you.

 - Your siblings and their children don’t need to live with you to be claimed, but your grandnieces or grandnephews do need to live with you.

 - Your parents’ siblings may also be claimed, but not your cousins.

 The Income test is both straightforward and complicated.
-A Qualifying Relative cannot have more than $4300 in gross income (for tax year 2020, this amount is adjusted for inflation).
+A Qualifying Relative cannot have more than $4400 in gross income (for tax year 2022, this amount adjusts for inflation).
 This includes business income before most expenses are taken and income that is not otherwise exempt from taxes.
 The nontaxable part of social security or scholarships do not count toward this total.

 If someone meets all these Qualifying Relative tests, they *can be claimed as a dependent on your return.

 A Qualifying Person is different from the other dependency issues in this post because it doesn’t let you claim the person as a dependent.
 Instead, it qualifies you for the Head of Household filing status.
 A Qualifying Person will almost always be a dependent of someone, but not necessarily the return where they are listed as a Qualifying Person.